How AI generates ad copy

 The inputs

-When you click Continue on the keywords step, Hero Marketer takes three things and combines them:
+When you click Continue on the keywords step, Hero Marketer takes four things and combines them:

 - Your product description and analysis.
 What you sell, who buys it, what jobs it does, what category it's in.